Problem and Context

 In parallel to this we will also continue to expand our network and partnerships with formal organizations like Municipality Government, Nepal Army, Nepal Police, Red Cross, etc. and help develop their capacity.
 This will be vital as we try to expand the uses of data in disaster preparedness, urban planning, governance services and technology-driven entrepreneurial activities.
 Spatial analyses on urban growth patterns and navigation uses will be developed.

 The creation of an open information infrastructure in Pokhara will see the establishment of a model resilient city and the headquarters of relief work of the entire western Nepal.
+An example of such open information infrastructure is the enriched dataset in OpenStreetMap created as a part of this project (view the pdf version of the maps here).
 In case of the April 25 earthquake, majority of relief operations were reactionary and ad-hoc.
 The 2C Pokhara project aims to transform the lessons learnt from that earthquake into actionables and prepare Pokhara before disaster strikes.
-In doing so, Pokhara - one of the fastest growing cities, and Western Nepal - one of the remotest and poorest sections of the nation - will have a fighting chance in case a major disaster strikes.
+In doing so, Pokhara - one of the fastest growing cities in Western Nepal will have a fighting chance in case a major disaster strikes.